canonical/real-time-ubuntu-docs/docs/how-to/cpu-boot-configs.rst

 significant jitter from its remaining tasks.

-Change the default IRQ-affinity list, to restrict which CPUs are available for servicing interrupts, use the kernel command line parameter:
+Change the default IRQ-affinity list, to restrict which CPUs are available for servicing interrupts, use the kernel command-line parameter:

 ``irqaffinity=<CPU list>``